 Tara le mains Author

 Hello.
-I've been studying sexual well being and trained as a Naturopathic Sexologist and Holistic Sexual Therapist with some of the most eminent natural sexual energy masters as well as energy healing, energy medicine, meditation, mindfulness, Qi Gong and yoga for over 25 years.
-I've received training from some of the renown Masters in these fields such as Mantak Chia.
-I have a Degree in Naturopathic Sexology.
-I'm Certified by Breathworks UK and The British Mindfulness Institute.
-My passion is seeing the change in my students as a session is about learning and knowing yourself, this energy is within all of us, when you feel nurtured, the whole of you feels alive, I awaken that vitality and enable you find your positive charge.
+I've been studying sexual healing and well being for over 25 years.
+I'm a certified Naturopathic Sexologist and Holistic Sexual Therapist and have trained with some of the most eminent natural sexual energy masters as well as energy healing, energy medicine, meditation, acupressure, mindfulness, functional nutrition, Qi Gong and yoga for over 25 years.
+I've received training from some of the renown Masters in these fields including Mantak Chia, I have a Degree in Naturopathic Sexology.
+I'm Certified by Breathworks UK and The British Mindfulness Institute and Functional Nutrition Alliance.
+My passion is seeing the change in my students as a session is about learning and knowing yourself, this energy is within all of us, when you feel nurtured, the whole of you feels alive, I awaken that vitality and enable you find your positive change.